weaveworks-guides/weave-net-legacy/aws-ecs/README.md

 ![httpserver's output](img/httpserver.png)

-Reload your browser to force the HTTP Server to refresh its Data Provider address list (generated randomly by `WeaveDNS`), balancing the load between the EC2 instances.
+Reload your browser to force the HTTP Server to refresh its Data Provider address list (generated randomly by `weavedns`), balancing the load between the EC2 instances.

 ## How Does Service Discovery and Load Balancing Work?